libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

-Our simulations successfully capture the main characteristics of the flow generated by TWEO in the experimental setup of García-Sánchez et al.\cite{garcia-sanchez_experiments_2006} to an outstanding degree of accuracy. \fig \ref{fig:streamPlot} shows the streamlines of the velocity field far from the vertical wall.
-Close to the electrode region, we observe strong oscillations due to the spacing of the electrodes, while farther from the surface, the flow becomes smoother and more laminar.
+Streamlines of the resulting velocity field are shown in \cref{fig:streamPlot}.
+Our simulations successfully capture the main characteristics of the flow generated by TWEO in the experimental setup of García-Sánchez \textit{et al.}\cite{garcia-sanchez_experiments_2006}.
+The left portion of \cref{fig:streamPlot} shows the streamlines of the velocity field far from the vertical wall.
+Close to the electrode region, we observe strong oscillations due to the spacing of the electrodes, while farther from the surface the flow becomes smoother.
 Notably, the reversal of the flow direction at a certain height, due to backflow, is visible and consistent with the experimental observations.
+The right half of \cref{fig:streamPlot} shows the velocity field close to the vertical wall at $x=1600\mu\text{m}$ where the recirculation occurs.

-\fig \ref{fig:profile} presents the horizontal velocity profile as a function of height, averaged along the electrode array.
-Our numerical results (blue line) show excellent agreement with both the experimental data (black dots) and the Couette–Poiseuille empirical fit (red dashed line) reported in the original work.
+\Cref{fig:profile} presents the horizontal velocity profile as a function of height, averaged along the electrode array.
 The profile captures the smooth transition from the electrode-induced slip to the bulk flow, with increasing agreement as the influence of electrode size diminishes.

-Overall, these results demonstrate that our numerical approach accurately reproduces the spatial structure and magnitude of the electro-osmotic flow, validating both the electrohydrodynamic model and the use of hydrodynamic mobility solvers in confined microfluidic geometries.
-Notably the scalability and efficiency of \libM enabled simulations of flow in domain sizes commensurate with experimental systems.
+Our numerical results show excellent agreement with both the experimental data and the Couette–Poiseuille empirical fit reported in the original work.